MathematicGuy/RemoteObsidian/Project Skin/2 ACTIONS/Personal/Language Learning/German/German Vocabulary/German Vocabulary.md

 Deutsche - Female German (men from german or german in general) (người đức)
-	different from Deutsch which only mean German Deutscher - Male German (women from german)
+	different from Deutsch which only mean German Deutscher - Male German (men from german)

 Amerikanerin - American "people"
 	Dan ist Amerikaner und er arbeitet in New York